For information on the game mechanics, rank, associated modifiers, etc., please refer to the Game Guide.

 Duelers of Opal rank may not deny a challenge for any reason not provided for in these rules; they must fight or forfeit the title.

-The Challenge Process
+The Right to Challenge

-In the case of an invalid challenge, the Challenger may have his or her right to challenge stripped for the remainder of the cycle as a penalty; this penalty will be levied at the discretion of the Duel of Fists Coordinator.
-This penalty will *not* take effect if the challenge is withdrawn before voided.
+In the case of an invalid challenge, the Challenger may have his or her right to challenge stripped for the remainder of the cycle as a penalty; this penalty will be levied at the discretion of the Duel of Fists Staff.
+This penalty will not take effect if the challenge is withdrawn before voided.

 The Opal Challenge Match